ibm-cloud-docs/enterprise-management/iam-act.md

 1. To delete all versions, repeat these steps.
 Make sure that you remove the assignments for each version first.

-## Committing an action control template version by using API
+## Committing an action control template version by using the API
 {: #commit-act-version-API}
 {: api}

 After committing an action control template version, you cannot make any further changes to the action control template.
-If you have to make updates after committing a version, create a new version of the template.
+If you must make updates after committing a version, create a new version of the template.

 Use the `iam-access-management.action-control-template.update` method to commit a version of the action control template.
 The following sample request commits a version of the action control template.